Monday.com: History

 In June 2020, monday.com released its API to third-party developers. monday.com's open API allows users to build on the platform capabilities.
 Use cases include custom views, dashboard widgets, automations, and integrations with other work apps.
+The company went public on June 10, 2021, As of 2025, the company reported it had 2,508 employees, and was serving over 245,000 customers.
+Co-founders Eran Zinman and Roy Mann serve as co-CEOs.